AFL Grand Final Betting Predictions and Odds

-The AFL Premiership season kicked off on Thursday, March 22 2018 with defending premiers, Richmond unfurling their Premiership and taking the points over Carlton at the MCG in front of more than 93 000 spectators.
+The 2019 AFL Premiership season will begin on Thursday, March 21 2019 with 2017 premiers, Richmond looking to get their AFL Premiership campaign under way and take the points over Carlton at the MCG in front of more than 90 000 spectators.

-The Richmond Tigers are aiming to win back-to-back premierships for the first time since 1973-74 after breaking a 37-year premiership drought in 2017.
+The West Coast Eagles are aiming to win back-to-back premierships for the first time in their history, and their fifth overall after breaking a 12-year premiership drought in 2018.

 AFL Football bookmakers have released the following odds on AFL Grand Final betting (in addition, many bookmakers have a range of multibet and bonus options and other special weekly promotions):